This page is currently being updated

-1. What is the difference between a Departmental BPC Plan and an Individual BPC Plan?
+1. What is the difference between a Departmental BPC Plan and a Project BPC Plan?

 2. My department is just getting started in organizing its BPC efforts.
 How might we decide on the activities to include in our Departmental BPC Plan?

 A resource portal BPCnet.org has been created to provide information to assist Departments and PIs in developing BPC plans.
 Impactful BPC plans address a problem that is relevant to the context of the proposing institution.
-A checklist is available to guide your efforts in developing a Departmental BPC Plan (link provided once available).
+A checklist is available to guide your efforts in developing a Departmental BPC Plan.

-If many of your faculty have not been previously involved in BPC efforts, it is valuable to include professional training in working with diverse students as part of the Departmental Plan.
-You may wish to include ongoing programs and organizations within your department or at your university that would facilitate reaching out to your target underrepresented groups.
+If many of your faculty have not been previously involved in BPC efforts, it is valuable to include BPC education as part of the Departmental Plan.
+You may wish to include ongoing programs and organizations within your department or at your university that would facilitate reaching out to your intended populations.
 Your department may also wish to partner with existing BPC programs, rather than design new activities, making connections through BPCnet.org.
 You might also find it helpful to look at departmental plans for other institutions, which can also be found at BPCnet.org.

 Using a Departmental Plan

-A departmental plan provides a tool to ease the effort for individual PIs in developing and executing impactful BPC plans.
+A departmental plan provides a tool to ease the effort for Project PIs in developing and executing impactful BPC plans.
 It is likely to include a number of different activities that faculty might implement.
 It is probably unrealistic and undesirable for an individual PI to participate in all of these activities.
-A checklist is available to identify the components of a Departmental BPC Plan (link provided once available).
+A checklist is available to identify the components of a Departmental BPC Plan.
 Then, the PI selects one or more activities, describes these in more detail and also how the PI will personally contribute to the activity.
 (See example departmental plans on BPCnet.org.)

 8. Where can I find my institution’s demographic data to be used in the Context description?